 Loving food and drink have become easier, also in Sweden’s Arctic destination.
 The town of Luleå has no fewer than six restaurants in the Swedish White Guide, all within a stone’s throw from each other.
 Microbreweries, White Guide eateries and Sweden’s best sommelier, in the country’s most beautiful hotel, is something to look forward to on a moveable feast.

 But what does it take to be Sweden’s best sommelier?
 One way is to quit high school, take a job in a ski resort and ski your buns off while devouring as much wine knowledge as you can.
 Then, as an autodidact, you might just have a chance to be the first wine aficionado to become Sweden’s Sommelier of the Year twice.
 For Patrik “Strumpan” Strömsten that was the career path.
 And, along the way, a hotel came into the equation.
-Currently, he and his good friend Johan “Jossi” Lindblom run Niehku Mountain Villa in Riksgränsen.
+Currently, he and his good friend Johan “Jossi” Lindblom run Niehku Mountain Villa in Riksgränsen, in the Kiruna mountains.
 Their hotel won UNESCO’s Prix Versailles for the world’s best hotel interior.
 The kitchen serves world-class food, but its most impressive feature is a wine cellar extraordinaire.
 We follow Strumpan down to what was once a railway roundhouse pit but is now a wine cellar with a glass ceiling.
 He stops in front of several cases of “Phenomena”, a Brunello di Montalcino by Giugi Sesti.

 – The last time I visited Sesti, Keith Richards was sitting at the breakfast table.
 I thought, ‘don’t I recognise that man from somewhere?’
 It took me a while before the penny dropped.
 Keith has been drinking Sesti’s wine for as long as the old astronomer has been making it.
 Always organic and harvested according to the phases of the moon.